Department of Revenue

 Keeping You & Your Family’s Future Top of Mind

 Department Of Revenue Laws In Fort Lauderdale

-At GFC Law, we aim to provide clients with personable and zealous representation both in and out of the courtroom.
-In fact, Attorney Gary F Celetti, Jr. has over 20 years of courtroom experience and intentionally takes on a smaller volume of cases to ensure that each client has his thorough and undivided attention.
-If you are dealing with issues delegated by the Department of Revenue in Florida, do not hesitate to contact GFC Law for legal support, whether you have questions about the Child Support Program or seek to petition for modifications to an existing support order.
+At GFC LAW, we aim to provide clients with personable and zealous representation both in and out of the courtroom.
+In fact, Attorney Gary F Celetti, Jr. has over 20 years of unique experience and intentionally takes on a smaller volume of cases to ensure that each client has his thorough and undivided attention.
+If you are dealing with issues delegated by the Department of Revenue in Florida, do not hesitate to contact GFC LAW for legal support, whether you have questions about the Child Support Program or seek to petition for modifications to an existing support order.

 The DOR’s Child Support Program

 Florida’s Department of Revenue implements a Child Support Program, whose main purpose is to help children obtain the financial support they need when it is not received from one or both parents.
 To accomplish this, the DOR will work directly with families, state and federal agencies, and private companies.
 In general, the services offered by the Child Support Program include:

 - monitoring and taking action to help parents comply with child support orders;